 - Brush or soft hairbrush.
 You must have a brush intended only for cleaning the optics.

 - Microfiber leather.
 It must be very soft and thin; that way will not scratch the lens and not detach particles or fibers.

 - Pencil brush is optional.

-In specialized stores in photographic devices, you can buy a cleaning kit where you will find each of these materials.
+In specialized stores in photographic devices, you can buy a cleaning kit to find each of these materials.
 Some packages may include the particular liquid, and if not, you can buy it separately.

-The essential thing is that you have all the necessary elements to remove those particles of dust, sand, or earth, which can damage the surface of the lens.
+The essential thing is that you have all the necessary elements to remove those particles of dust, sand, or earth, which can damage the lens’s surface.

 Procedure for lens cleaning

 - Prepare a work table to perform the cleaning.
 This table must have enough space, and the working environment must be clean.

 - Blow into the air.
 That is, take the manual blower without aiming at the camera.
 This is done to eliminate the dust that the blower may have inside.